codefresh-io/argo-hub/workflows/codefresh-csdp/versions/0.0.3/docs/image-enricher-jira-info.md

 ### Inputs
 * IMAGE (required) - your image to which you want assign issues
 * JIRA_HOST (required) - jira host, should be without protocol and / in the end
-* JIRA_CREDENTIALS (required) - name of secret that contains a jira email and token that you generate in jira
+* JIRA_API_TOKEN_SECRET (required) - name of secret that contains a jira email and token that you generate in jira
 * JIRA_PROJECT_PREFIX (required) - jira project prefix like: SAAS, CF, etc
 * CF_API_KEY (required) - Codefresh API key
 * MESSAGE (required) - message from which you want retrieve issue name, can be a branch, commit message, whatever